red-panda-productions/IPC-Lib/DOCUMENTATION.md

 # ClientSocketAsync

 A class that represents the clientside of a socket connection.
 It has functions to asynchronously connect and receive data from a server, and a synchronous function to send data to a server.
-Note that the client will to connect to the server in the constructor, and can't connect if no server exists.
+Note that the client will connect to the server in the constructor, and can't connect if no server exists.

 ## SendData